mmcdonald3009/cinnamondesktop_cinnamenu_default/README.md

 -------------------------------------------------------------------------------------------------------------------------
-What If I Want Different Panel Applets (/usr/share/cinnamon/applets/)<br>To Those In /usr/share/glib-2.0/schemas/11_cinnamon.gschema.override ?
+What If I Want Different Applets In (/usr/share/cinnamon/applets/)<br>To Those In /usr/share/glib-2.0/schemas/11_cinnamon.gschema.override ?
 -------------------------------------------------------------------------------------------------------------------------